Wisdom Teeth Removal

 When a tooth is deemed unsavable with a root canal or crowns then a tooth extraction may be recommended.
 Wisdom teeth are usually a source of pain the longer they are left in the mouth when they do not erupt properly.
-We are able to extract most teeth at Southview Dentistry but in the few instances that we think you will be in better hands with an oral surgeon we will provide you with a referral.
+We are able to perform wisdom teeth removal at Southview Dentistry but in the few instances that we think you will be in better hands with an oral surgeon for your wisdom teeth removal, we will provide you with a referral.

-At Southview Dentistry, we will do everything we can to save your tooth and avoid extraction.
+At Southview Dentistry, we will do everything we can to save your tooth and avoid tooth extraction.
 We perform extractions on most teeth, but we will recommend an oral surgeon for more complex extractions.
-Wisdom teeth can be particularly problematic if they are impacted and do not erupt properly, and in these cases, an oral surgeon is the best option.
-Regardless of who performs your extraction, just know that removal of the tooth keeps the infection from spreading.
+Wisdom teeth removal can be particularly problematic if they are impacted and do not erupt properly, and in these cases, an oral surgeon is the best option.
+Regardless of who performs your extraction, just know that tooth extractions keeps the infection from spreading.

 Dr. Kelly or Dr. Micheal will give you a local anesthetic to numb the area.
 You may feel pressure—not pain—and after extraction, you will bite down on gauze to stop the bleeding.
 If several teeth are being removed and you prefer to be put to sleep, we will refer you to an oral surgeon that can perform this level of sedation for your treatment.